ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ### Most Linux systems and macOS

-Go Ethereum is written in [Go][go], so to building from source code requires the most recent version of Go to be installed.
-Instructions for installing GO are available at the [Go installation page][go-install] and necessary bundles can be downlaoded from the [Go download page][go-dl].
+Geth is written in [Go][go], so building from source code requires the most recent version of Go to be installed.
+Instructions for installing Go are available at the [Go installation page][go-install] and necessary bundles can be downloaded from the [Go download page][go-dl].

 With Go installed, Geth can be downloaded into a `GOPATH` workspace via: